 In later years, Lynn began painting with watercolors and took classes with Garri Katz, Barbara Nechis and Robbie Laird.
 She also took art classes at Palm Beach State College where one of her instructors introduced her to pastels.
 She was hooked on the look of the pastel sticks, the feel of the medium in her hand with no brush as a go-between, and the brilliant color that clings to the tooth of the paper.

 Lynn is now a full-time artist.
 She is a signature member of the National Association of Women Artists (NAWA), the Artists Guild of the Boca Raton Museum of Art, the Florida Artists Group (FLAG) and Women in the Visual Arts (WITVA).
-She is a juried member of the Pastel Society of America.
+She is a juried member of the Pastel Society of America, and she is now very active in the Martin Artisans Guild, where she exhibits regularly at their Palm Room Gallery in Sewall’s Point.
 She exhibits both locally and nationally and has won awards at several exhibits.
+Lynn is represented by GalleryVibe in Naples, FL.